awaregroup/IIALab/labs/Lab04.md

 . {Invoke-WebRequest -useb aka.ms/iotedge-win} | Invoke-Expression; Deploy-IoTEdge
 ```

-2. Re-connect the remote PowerShell session
+1. Re-open the remote PowerShell session as Administrator
-3. Configure the Azure IoT Edge runtime with the following command:
+1. Configure the Azure IoT Edge runtime with the following command:

 ```
 . {Invoke-WebRequest -useb aka.ms/iotedge-win} | Invoke-Expression; Initialize-IoTEdge
 ```
+1. Enter the Device Connection string from step 1.1:

-4. To validate the Azure IoT Edge runtime installation, use the command:
+1. To validate the Azure IoT Edge runtime installation, use the command:

 ```
 iotedge check
 ```

-You may also use this command to debug issues:
+*You may also use this command to debug issues:*

 ```
 Get-IoTEdgeLog
 ```